trinhjorwe/zomato-restaurants/README.md

 As I will be sourcing data about each restaurant I use the _/search_ function.
 This function takes many parameters which were found by using functions such as:
 * /locations: To source the _latitude_ and _longitude_ coordinates for "Sydney".
 * /category: To source the ID = 10 for the "Dinner" category.

 To retrieve the Top 100 restaurants, we needed to sort by _rating_ and specify the order as _desc_.

 The /search function only returns a maximum of 20 restaurants per call, with a maximum total of 100 restaurants.
-As a result each dictionary returned was appended to a list which was then dumped into a JSON file for later consumption.
+As a result each dictionary returned was appended to a list which was then dumped into a JSON file for consumption later on.

 See [ZomatoJsonDump.py](https://github.com/trinhjorwe/zomato-restaurants/blob/master/ZomatoJsonDump.py)

 > A big thanks to https://github.com/fatihsucu/pyzomato for providing a Python Wrapper to access the Zomato API!